spatie/laravel-medialibrary/docs/handling-uploads-with-media-library-pro/customizing-css.md

 ```

-## 3. Copy `src/styles.css` to your own project
+## 3. Copy the CSS to your own project

-If you want to go full-option, you can always copy the entire CSS file to your own project and go wild.
+If you want to go full-option, you can always copy `src/styles.css` to your own project and go wild.
+In this example we renamed the file to `custom/media-library.css`.
 Beware: you will have to manually keep this CSS in sync with changes in future package updates.

 ```css